carpentries-lab/good-enough-practices/episodes/06-track_changes.md

 This may include:

-* using a system such as Dropbox, or
+* using a shared system such as a (institutional) cloud or shared drive, or
 * a remote version control repository such as GitHub.

 Synchronize that folder at least daily.
 It may take a few minutes, but that time is repaid the